Sophie Kumpen: Early life

-Career
+Racing career

-Karting
+Karting (1987–1995)

-Influenced by her family, Kumpen started kart racing aged 11.
+Influenced by her family, Kumpen started kart racing at the age 11.

 She had a successful career in karting, racing in international competition against future Formula One drivers such as Jenson Button, Nick Heidfeld, Jarno Trulli and Giancarlo Fisichella, among others.
 Described as a "prodigy" by Vroomkart, Kumpen competed in four editions of the Karting World Championship from 1991 to 1994, finishing ninth in the Formula A class in the former.
 She was acclaimed internationally as a top competitor in karting, known for her smooth driving style and ability to set consistent lap times.

 Kumpen achieved her only major victory at the Andrea Margutti Trophy in 1995 with CRG, making her one of five women in history to win a major senior international karting title alongside Susanna Raganelli, (Note: World Championship, 1966) Cathy Muller, (Note: European Championship, 100 cc, 1979) Beitske Visser, (Note: WSK Master Series, KZ2, 2010) and Luna Fluxá.
 (Note: Champions of the Future, OK-N, 2024) Former McLaren driver David Coulthard and Jordan Grand Prix owner Eddie Jordan both remarked that Kumpen had the potential to make it into Formula One.
 Red Bull team principal and former racing driver Christian Horner, who raced against Kumpen in the 1989 Junior World Cup, described her as being "very good" and "top 10 in the world", whilst Button described her as "fantastic".

-Touring car racing
+Touring car racing (1995–2013)

 Kumpen progressed to touring car racing in the mid-1990s, but her career was cut short following her marriage to Jos Verstappen in 1996, as well as a crash she suffered whilst racing an Opel Lotus.

 In 2013, Kumpen returned for a short time as a driver in the Formido Swift Cup.
 During the final races at Circuit Zandvoort, home of the Dutch Grand Prix, she crashed and broke a vertebra, ending her racing career aged 37.